fgrosse/go-home/README.md

 ### Precompiled binaries

-You can find precompiled binaries at the [Releases][releases] page of the GitHub repository.
+You can find precompiled binaries at the [releases] page of the GitHub repository.

 ### From Source

 You need to make sure you have all external dependencies (i.e. OpenGL bindings) installed as explained at the [GLFW repository][external-deps].
-There is a [Makefile](Makefile) to install the requires libraries on Linux Fedora.
+There is a [Makefile](Makefile) to install the requires libraries on Fedora.

-Go Home is packaged using the new [Go modules][go-modules] so you can simply go get it with a a recent version of [the Go programming language][go] installed:
+Go Home is packaged using [Go modules][go-modules].
+You can simply go get it with a a recent version of Go installed:

 ```
 go get github.com/fgrosse/go-home